rclark1212/ATVTabletLauncher/README.md

 Build and install.
 It should automatically pick up any sideloaded tablet or phone apps.

-Note that we do NOT support listening to dynamic installs (didn't put in a broadcast receiver).
-So apps sideloaded while this app is open won't show up until you restart the app.
+Update - added a broadcast receiver so now if you sideload install/uninstall while in the app, the new app will show up.

 This app also is not localized (there is an error message hardcoded in for when we can't launch).